memflow/memflow/README.md

 Make sure that your rustc version is at least `1.51.0` or newer.

-memflow utilizes a plugin approach and is capable of loading different physical memory backends (so called [`connectors`](#connectors)) at runtime.
+memflow uses a plugin based approach and is capable of loading different physical memory backends (so-called [`connectors`](#connectors)) at runtime.
 On top of the physical memory backends memflow is also capable of loading plugins for interfacing with a specific target OS at runtime.

-To get started you want to at least install one connector.
+To get started, you want to at least install one connector.
 On Linux based hosts you can simply execute the `install.sh` found in each connector repository to install the connector.
 When running `./install.sh --system` the connector is installed system-wide.
-When ommitting the `--system` argument the connector is just installed for the currently user.
+When omitting the `--system` argument the connector is just installed for the current user.

 When using the memflow-daemon it is required to install each connector system-wide (or at least under the root user) so the daemon can access it.
-Some connectors also require elevated privileges which might also require them to be accessible from the root user.
+Some connectors also require elevated privileges, which might also require them to be accessible from the root user.

 Note that all connectors should be built with the `--all-features` flag to be accessible as a dynamically loaded plugin.